dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * When linking to the same action method, route values don't need to be specified.
 * When linking to another part of the app, you don't want to carry over route values that have no meaning in that part of the app.

-Problems with URL generation, where a call to `LinkGenerator` or `IUrlHelper` returns `null`, are usually caused by misunderstanding with route value invalidation.
+Calls to `LinkGenerator` or `IUrlHelper` that return `null` are usually caused by not understanding route value invalidation.
 Troubleshoot route value invalidation by explicitly specifying more of the route values to see if that solves the problem.

 Route value invalidation works on the assumption that the app's URL scheme is hierarchical, with a hierarchy formed from left-to-right.
 Consider the the basic controller route template `{controller}/{action}/{id?}` to get an intuitive sense of how this works in practice.
 A **change** to a value **invalidates** all of the route values that appear to the right.
 This reflects the assumption about hierarchy.
 If the app: